ircflagship2/flumockup/README.md

 flumockup
 =========

-Mockup of the flu dashboard
+Mockup of the flu dashboard.
+Based on Scala Play 2.